 Composition and appointment of the Board

-SAAB shall consist of one student representative belonging to each academic major of the College of Arts and Sciencesthe exception of Foreign Languages and LiteraturesThe Chair may appoint ex officio representatives from other departments and programs as needed.
+SAAB shall consist of one voting student representative belonging to each academic major and minor of the College of Arts and Sciences.

+With the exception of Chinese, Russian and Japanese which will be represented by the Foreign Languages and Literatures representative, the exception of Art History and Studio Art which with together have one Art Representative and the exception of Computer Science/ Mathematics Major.
+The Chair may appoint ex officio representatives from other departments and programs as needed.

-If a position is vacant,
+If a position is vacant, (when the previous representative has graduated) the department is required to appoint a new representative with one alternate.
+It is then the Chairs responsibility to contact the appointed student and seek their acceptance of the position.

+In case of a representative’s resignation, the department will have two weeks to appoint a new representative in accordance with the previous subsection.

+If a representative fails to attend three meetings without notifying the Chair or Vice Chair, this will constitute as a resignation.

+In the event that a representative takes a leave of absence or studies abroad, until the representative returns, the Chair shall appoint a temporary representative for that position.

 A department or program may not choose more than one alternate for their board position.
 If a position is shared, both members may not vote simultaneously.
 In the case of a shared position, board members are responsible for dividing duties.

-The SAAB , Tutoring Program Director and College Honor Board Chair shall be non-voting ex officio members of SAAB.
+The SAAB Vice Chair, Tutoring Program Director and College Honor Board Chair shall be non-voting ex officio members of SAAB.

 Elected ASLC Officers shall not serve as voting members of SAAB.